prettybluebird12/hackathon/README.md

-# ScriptEd Advanced Hackathon: Dare Explore Disrupt!
+# Code Nation 2019 Advanced Hackathon: Hack the Impact

 ### Your Project Members